 This delicious Kerabu Tang Hoon is a combination of a few well known Nyonya kerabus.
 It is delicious eaten as a side dish or a light meal.

 Aromatic Nyonya Style Pumpkin and Shrimp Curry in a creamy, spicy, and tangy sauce.
 Very appetizing and delicious served with rice.

 These balls of Ondeh-Ondeh are so fun to eat.
 Made with sweet potatoes and glutinous rice flour rolled in coconut with a little surprise on the inside.

 Spicy Okra Salad with a garlic chili sauce and dried shrimps dressing.
 Very appetizing and best served with a bowl of steamed rice.

-This Warm Jicama and Cabbage Salad is an adapted version of the Jiu Hu Char using shrimps instead of strips of pork belly and dried cuttle fish.
+This Warm Jicama and Cabbage Salad is an adapted version of the Jiu Hu Char using shrimps instead of pork belly and dried cuttle fish strips.